LED grow lights

 - LED lighting can save growers around 50% on lighting electricity costs.

 - LED Grow Light fixtures do not generate as much heat as HID fixtures.
+Therefore plants can be much closer to the LED fixture compared to HID fixtures and save space.

 - Special spectrum LEDs can stimulate better plant health and growth